po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 By the end of class, students will be able to:

-* Utilize the Chrome DevTools Network Activity Tab to debug resources.
-FIXME:
+* Utilize the Chrome DevTools Network Activity Tab.

 * Implement and utilize the response object from a fetch request.